jenkinsci/warnings-ng-plugin/doc/Documentation.md

 - Declarative Pipeline (sequential and parallel steps)
 - Multi-branch Pipeline

-## Features Overview
+## Features overview

-The warnings plug-in basically provides the following features if added as a post build action (or step) to a job:
+The Warnings plugin provides the following features when added as a post build action (or step) to a job:

-1. The plug-in scans the console log of a Jenkins build or files in the workspace of your job for any kind of issues.
+1. The plugin scans the console log of a Jenkins build or files in the workspace of your job for any kind of issues.
 There are almost one hundred [report formats](../SUPPORTED-FORMATS.md) supported.
+Among the problems it can detect:
-It can detect errors from you compiler (C, C#, Java, etc.), warnings from a static analysis tool (CheckStyle, StyleCop, SpotBugs, etc.), duplications from a copy-and-paste detector (CPD, Simian, etc.), vulnerabilities, or even open tasks in comments of your source files.
+    - errors from your compiler (C, C#, Java, etc.)
+    - warnings from a static analysis tool (CheckStyle, StyleCop, SpotBugs, etc.)
+    - duplications from a copy-and-paste detector (CPD, Simian, etc.)
+    - vulnerabilities
+    - open tasks in comments of your source files
-2. The plug-in publishes a report of the found issues in your build, so you can navigate to a summary report from the main build page.
-From here you can also dive into the details:
+2. The plugin publishes a report of the issues found in your build, so you can navigate to a summary report from the main build page.
+From there you can also dive into the details:
-    1. distribution of new, fixed and outstanding issues
+    - distribution of new, fixed and outstanding issues
-    2. distribution of the issues by severity, category, type, module, or package
+    - distribution of the issues by severity, category, type, module, or package
-    3. list of all issues including helpful comments from the reporting tool
+    - list of all issues including helpful comments from the reporting tool
-    4. annotated source code of the affected files
+    - annotated source code of the affected files
-    5. trend charts of the issues
+    - trend charts of the issues

 ## Transition from 4.x to 5.x

-Previously the warnings plug-in was part of the static analysis suite that provided the same set of features through several plugins (CheckStyle, PMD, Static Analysis Utilities, Analysis Collector etc.).
+Previously the Warnings plugin was part of the static analysis suite that provided the same set of features through several plugins (CheckStyle, PMD, Static Analysis Utilities, Analysis Collector etc.).
-In order to simplify the user experience and the development process, these plug-ins and the core functionality have been merged into the warnings plug-in.
-All other plug-ins are not required anymore and will not be supported in the future.
-If you already use one of these plug-ins you should migrate your jobs to the new recorders and steps as soon as possible.
+In order to simplify the user experience and the development process, these plugins and the core functionality have been merged into the Warnings plugin.
+All other plugins are not required anymore and will not be supported in the future.
+If you currently use one of these plugins you should migrate to the new recorders and steps as soon as possible.
 I will still maintain the old code for a while, but the main development effort will be spent into the new code base.

 Note: the dependency to the old API (analysis-core) is still required so that all existing jobs will work correctly.
-In future versions of the warnings plug-in I will make this dependency optional.
+In future versions of the Warnings plugin I will make this dependency optional.

 ### Migration of Pipelines